-While you can’t stop her hot flush once it’s started, there’s plenty you can do to help her deal with them in her own way.
+While you can’t stop their hot flush once it’s started, there’s plenty you can do to help them deal with them in their own way.
 Put these top tips into practice.

-We’ve suggested that she avoids possible triggers like alcohol, caffeine, smoking and spicy foods.
-It will also help if she maintains a healthy weight and finds ways to de-stress.
+We’ve suggested that they avoid possible triggers like alcohol, caffeine, smoking and spicy foods.
+It will also help if they maintain a healthy weight and find ways to de-stress.

-She could also invest in some waterproof make-up and layer her clothing so she can whip things off to keep cool if needs be.
+They could also invest in some waterproof make-up and layer their clothing so they can whip things off to keep cool if needs be.

-Don’t assume you know what her hot flushes feel like.
-Gently ask her to explain the effect it is having on her physically and emotionally.
+Don’t assume you know what their hot flushes feel like.
+Gently ask them to explain the effect it is having on them physically and emotionally.

 HAND OVER CONTROL OF THE HEATING

-Okay, so you may end up needing to pull on an extra layer or the opposite and find yourself walking around the house in your undies clutching a battery-powered fan.
+Okay, so you may end up needing to pull on an extra layer or the opposite and find yourself walking round the house in your undies clutching a battery-powered fan.

-But allowing her to set the temperature to what she’s most comfortable at can work wonders for hot flushes, cold flashes and harmony within the household.
+But allowing them to set the temperature to what they are most comfortable at can work wonders for hot flushes, cold flashes and harmony within the household.
 It’s not forever (and if it’s the former, imagine how much you’ll save on the heating bill.)